 What happens to the food waste?

 During the trials all food waste – including plate scrapings, bones, meat and tea bags – is collected weekly from homes, in addition to the usual recycling collections.

 The food waste is taken to a Biogen processing plant in Warwickshire where it goes through an anaerobic digestion process, turning it into biogas which can be used to generate electricity and heat.
 It also produces a bio fertiliser for use in farming.

 So far on the trial we've recycled over 450 tonnes of food waste - that's a CO2 saving of around 338 tonnes!
 The Government has announced they will provide funding for councils by 2025 to provide separate food waste collections to all households.
 In the meantime, we are working to boost participation on the trial which will support us with a full roll out of the service.

 Love Food Hate Waste

 Did you know...
 Around 7 million tonnes of food waste is thrown away by households in the UK every year, and most of it could have been eaten?
-Over a year the average family throws away around £700 of food - equivalent to an annual utility bill!
+Over a year the average family throws away around £700 of food - that's about the same amount as an annual utility bill!